sunil1306-ps/pharma-fetch/README.md

 - **Biopython**: Used to interact with the PubMed API.
 - **Pandas**: Used to generate the CSV file.
 - **argparse**: Used for command-line argument parsing.

+---

+## Non-Functional Requirements

+### Typed Python
+- Added type hints to all functions, arguments, and return values using Python’s `typing` module.
+- Ensured type consistency across all modules.

+### Performance
+- Optimized API calls and data processing for efficiency.
+- Added a retry mechanism for transient API failures.

+### Readability
+- Added docstrings, meaningful variable names, and comments for clarity.
+- Formatted code consistently for better readability.

+### Organization
+- Modularized the code into separate files, each handling a specific task.
+- Followed the Single Responsibility Principle (SRP).

+### Robustness
+- Added error handling for invalid queries, API failures, and missing data.
+- Used `.get()` with default values to handle missing fields gracefully.

 ### Relevant Links